OmarAI2003/outreachy-contributions/README.md

     - The curve plots the true positive Rate `(TPR)` against the False Positive Rate `(FPR)`,  shows moderate model performance with an AUC of 0.75, indicating it's better than random gussing but could be improved.

-    - The jagged, stair-step shape suggests the model's predicted probabilities are not well-calibrated.This means model's confidence scores may not accurately reflect the true likelihood. **E.g.** When the model says "I'm 60% confident this is a positive result", in reality (when it gives that 0.6 prediction), the actual outcome is positive more or less often than 60% of the time.
+    - The jagged, stair-step shape suggests the model's predicted probabilities are not well-calibrated.
+This means model's confidence scores may not accurately reflect the true likelihood. **E.g.** When the model says "I'm 60% confident this is a positive result", in reality (when it gives that 0.6 prediction), the actual outcome is positive more or less often than 60% of the time.
 _____________________

 ### 2) SVC (Support Vector Classifier)

 Next, I will switch to a SVC since logistic regression didn't perform well.
-SVC is a bit more complex, offers non-linear decision boundaries and high-dimensional data.
+SVC is a bit more complex and offers non-linear decision boundaries and high-dimensional data.

 - **Untuned Model Performance:**
     First, an untuned `SVC` model to set a performance floor and measure how much later tuning improves results.